 See the colors of a bountiful harvest at your local farmers’ market.
 These stands offer locally grown produce that’s nearly as fresh as picking it yourself.
 By supporting local farmers’ markets, you are also supporting your neighbors.
 Find a farmers’ market near you.

-7. Support fair trade.
+7. Support ethical trade.

 8. Be the change.

 Join CRS University and the I Am Climate Change campaign in making a difference this Earth Day.
-Sign and share this Change.org campaign.
-If you are a college student, here are more ways you can bring Earth Day to your campus.

 You can provide direct assistance by setting up a page to raise money to support our emergency efforts.
 Your support will ensure that we can provide immediate assistance, including food, water, access to sanitation, legal services and medical care.
 Set up your own fundraising page.